geooner/geooner/README.md

 ---

 ### 🚀 Current Focus
-- Microservices architecture
+- 🧩 **Microservices architecture** with layered security
-- API performance optimization
+- ⚡ **API performance optimization** under pressure
-- Infrastructure as Code (Terraform, Ansible)
+- ⚙️ **Infrastructure as Code** (Terraform, Ansible) with a hacker's eye for resilience
+- 🛡️ Building systems that recover faster than they break

+---

+> 🧠 Hacker’s motto: "Automate the boring.
+Stress-test the rest."